giannisdoukas/CWLJNIKernel/docs/developers.rst

 Custom Magic Commands Extensions
 ------------------------------------------------

-The kernel is designed to be able extendable.
+The kernel is designed to be extendable.
 The methodology for creating extensions is inspired by `IPython's Magic Commands <https://ipython.readthedocs.io/en/stable/config/custommagics.html>`_.
 Developers can create new custom magic commands.

 Jupyter Notebook's cells that contain magic commands cannot contain CWL code.
 The magic command format is the following:
 :code:`% [command] [argument_string]`.
 The argument string is multiline and contains all the content after the magic command until the end of the cell or the next magic command.
-For example, at the following snippet, the first time the argument_string will contain as a single string the string from arg1 until the bar and at the second example, the argument_string will be an empty string.
+For example, at the following snippet, the first time the argument_string will contain as a single string, the string from arg1 until the bar and at the second example, the argument_string will be an empty string.